 SWROC agricultural programs include agronomy, high tunnel production, organic production, pest management, soil science, and farm business management.
-Our research addresses the issues faced by southwestern Minnesota crop producers with the goal of finding practical solutions to yield, profitability, and environmental quality constraints within the region and beyond.
+Our research addresses the yield, profitability, and environmental quality constraints faced by southwestern Minnesota crop producers with the goal of finding practical solutions for within the region and beyond.

-The SWROC has a strong history of collaborative research programs that address the problems identified in production agriculture.
-We work with farmers, agribusiness professionals, rural leaders, faculty from throughout the University of Minnesota system, and professionals from other institutions and organizations to develop our research and education programming.
+SWROC has a strong history of collaborative research programs that address problems identified in production agriculture.
+We work with farmers, agribusiness professionals, rural leaders, faculty from throughout the University of Minnesota system, and professionals from other institutions and organizations to develop our research and outreach programming.

 - High Tunnel Production

 - Pest Management